 Here’s how using Good-Gums can help remove infectious agents:

 A way to remove even more plaque is with an interproximal brush (sometimes called an interdental brush or proxabrush).
 It’s a small plastic or wire rod with little bristles spiraling around one end of the rod.
-Put a small pinch of Good-Gums in your mouth, where it will dissolve, swish it to a section of teeth and move the interproximal brush in and out between teeth where the gums are.
+Put a small pinch of Good-Gums in your mouth, where it will dissolve, swish it to a section of teeth and move the interproximal brush in and out between teeth, using the spiraled bristles to massage the dissolved Good-Gums into the gums.

 Oral irrigation is an additional step you can take to control plaque and thereby prevent the formation of tartar.
 Some common brands of oral irrigators are Hydrofloss, Waterpik and Viajet.
 These help get to small bits of plaque that are left behind by the above processes.